lioneaglesolutions/docs-2/expectations.md

 <a name="expect-toHaveKey"></a>
 ### `toHaveKey(string $key)`

-Asserts that the `$value` contains the provided `$key`:
+Asserts that the `$value` contains the provided `$key`.

 ```php
 expect(['name' => 'Nuno', 'surname' => 'Maduro'])->toHaveKey('name');
 ```

-You may pass a second parameter to assert that the value at the given key is equal to something:
+You may pass a second parameter to assert that the `$value` at the given key is equal to something:

 ```php
 expect(['name' => 'Nuno', 'surname' => 'Maduro'])->toHaveKey('name', 'Nuno');